ThePalaceProject/web-patron/README.md

 test("fetches search description", async () => {
   /**
-   * use merge to create an initial state specific for this test.
-Merge is useful
-   * not only because it will deep merge the objects, but it copies them to a new
-   * object, so if the app alters the passed in state object, it won't break other
-   * tests that rely on it.
-This is a common source of flakiness where one test fails
-   * only if another one runs.
-Merge should solve it.
+   * First mock the SWR data, which effectively mocks the network call to fetch
+   * the search description.
+You can see details of how this works in the
+   * mockSwr function.
    */
+  mockSwr({ data: fixtureData });

+  // then render the app. utils will contain the query functions provided by
+  // react-testing-library
-  const initialState: State = merge(fixtures.initialState, {
+  const utils = render(<Search />, {
-    collection: {
-      data: {
-        search: {
+    router: {
-          url: "/search-url"
+      query: { collectionUrl: "/collection" }
     }
-      }
-    }
   });

-  // spy on a specific action in the ActionsCreator. const mockedFetchSearchDescription = jest.spyOn(
-    actions,
-    "fetchSearchDescription"
+  // we can then make sure that the mocked `useSWR` function was called as
+  // expected.
+In this case once for the collection, then for it's search
+  // description.
+  expect(mockedSWR).toHaveBeenCalledWith(
+    ["/collection", "user-token"],
+    expect.anything()
   );
-  /**
-   * utils will contain
-   *  - the result of render
-   *  - the redux store
-   *  - the history object
-   *  - the spied on dispatch function
-   */
-  const utils = render(<Search />, {
-    initialState
-  });

-  expect(mockedFetchSearchDescription).toHaveBeenCalledTimes(1);
-  expect(mockedFetchSearchDescription).toHaveBeenCalledWith("/search-url");
-  // we can assert on the app's dispatch like this expect(utils.dispatch).toHaveBeenCalledTimes(1);
+  expect(mockedSWR).toHaveBeenCalledWith("/search-data-url", expect.anything());
 });
 ```